Pigman1000/718818739938/_pages/projects.md

 ## Lil-Wiki

-You can explore the project here: [Lil-Wiki Website](#)
+You can explore the project here: [Lil Wiki Website](https://pigman1000.github.io/lil-wiki/)

 The Lil-Wiki project is a simple Wikipedia website designed to fetch wiki content through the Wikipedia API and present it in a digestible form.
 The goal was to create a straightforward, user-friendly platform that allows people to quickly access summarized excerpts of Wikipedia articles.

 Though the project is still up and functioning on GitHub Pages, it has taken a backseat with no immediate future plans.
 However, the website remains accessible, and you can still explore its content as it stands.

 If you’re interested, you can visit the site and check out the content being fetched and displayed.
-You can find the repository and more details on [GitHub].
+You can find the repository and more details on [GitHub](https://github.com/Pigman1000/lil-wiki)

 ## Termux AI System